Elehuris Montero Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

+- The 8.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 26th in the league.

-- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.50).
+- The Cardinals have a 4.54 team ERA that ranks 22nd among all league pitching staffs.

-- The Cardinals give up the first-fewest home runs in baseball (106 total, one per game).
+- Cardinals pitchers combine to give up the fewest home runs in baseball (106 total, 1.0 per game).

+- Matz makes the start for the Cardinals, his 16th of the season.
+He is 2-7 with a 4.06 ERA and 87 strikeouts in 93 2/3 innings pitched.

-- His last appearance was on Saturday against the Chicago Cubs, when the right-hander tossed six innings, surrendering four earned runs while giving up seven hits.
+- His last appearance was on Sunday against the Chicago Cubs, when the left-hander tossed six scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.